Sooke 2030 Climate Action Plan: Implementation

 Grant Funded Little River Pedestrian Crossing and Multi-Use Trail Project Takes Next Steps Toward Anticipated 2025 Opening

 Share Grant Funded Little River Pedestrian Crossing and Multi-Use Trail Project Takes Next Steps Toward Anticipated 2025 Opening on Facebook Share Grant Funded Little River Pedestrian Crossing and Multi-Use Trail Project Takes Next Steps Toward Anticipated 2025 Opening on Twitter Share Grant Funded Little River Pedestrian Crossing and Multi-Use Trail Project Takes Next Steps Toward Anticipated 2025 Opening on Linkedin Email Grant Funded Little River Pedestrian Crossing and Multi-Use Trail Project Takes Next Steps Toward Anticipated 2025 Opening linkThe District of Sooke is pleased to announce that Council has directed staff to proceed with the awarding of the tender for the Little River Pedestrian Crossing Project to Regehr Contracting Ltd. after a competitive bidding process.
-This project will enhance pedestrian connectivity and safety, serving as an important link in our community’s transportation network, and is being funded outside District of Sooke tax dollars, led by $1.3 million in funding from the Federal Government through an Active Transportation Grant.

 The Little River Crossing and Multi-Use Trail Project is a pedestrian crossing over DeMamiel Creek, referred to as “Little River” by T’Sou-ke Nation, also includes a supporting trail system to increase connectivity between the Sunriver Neighbourhood and nearby schools, as well as Sooke’s town core.
 It will form a critical connection for the Sunrun Trail, as identified in the District’s Parks and Trails Master Plan, and provide an alternative transportation option to help alleviate vehicle travel on Highway 14.
 The project will also incorporate interpretive signage to educate users on the cultural and natural history of the area.